An unwanted day off work

 Then, on Wednesday, going to work.
-Hopefully by then most of the symptoms will be done with, otherwise it'll be off to the doctor.
-I can handle blood coming out after what happened last night (which was only a few steps away from giving birth to a Xenomorph) but blood still around two days later is not a good sign.
+Hopefully by tomorrow most of the symptoms will be done with, otherwise it'll be off to the doctor.
+I can handle blood coming out after what happened last night (which was only a few steps away from giving birth to a Xenomorph) but blood still around a day or two later is not a good sign.

 As for today, I'm up and sitting outside to write this at 2pm.
 I'd be on break if at work, and have two hours more to do before my day finishes.
 Clearly actually going to work was not going to happen.
 But... got the thermos laid out in the kitchen, so it's not for lack of wanting.